Year-End Fundraising

 Nonprofits were more likely to email donors on Giving Tuesday than on December 31st.

-The chart above shows the percentage of organizations that emailed donors on each key giving day.
+The chart above shows the number of organizations that emailed donors on each key giving day.
 Significantly more organizations chose to communicate with donors on Giving Tuesday than on December 31st.

 In our research, we identified 41 organizations who emailed donors on either Giving Tuesday or December 31st—but did not email on both days.
 Interestingly, of these organizations, 88% decided to email donors on Giving Tuesday only, ignoring the higher revenue potential of December 31st entirely.